boazsegev/facil.io/docs/api/modules.md

     These modules can be safely ignored or removed if not utilized by an application.
 These modules include:

-    * [The `http` and `websockets` extensions](http) - this is compound module is everything HTTP.
+    * [The `http` extension](http) - this is compound module is everything HTTP.

+    * [The `websockets` extension](websockets) - this is part of the HTTP module and extends it to support Websocket connections.

     * [The `pubsub` extension](pubsub) - this allows messages to be exchanged using the [Publish–Subscribe Pattern](https://en.wikipedia.org/wiki/Publish–subscribe_pattern).

         This powerful tool, which integrates seamlessly with the Websocket library, can allow an application to scale horizontally across machines, as can be demonstrated by the use of the [Redis pub/sub engine](redis).

     * [The `redis_engine` extension](redis) to the pub/sub service.